jostylr/event-when/src/event-when.md

 [doc]()

-    ### emit(str ev, obj data, str timing) --> emitter
+    ### emit(str ev, obj data) --> emitter

     Emit the event.

     __arguments__

     * `ev`  A string that denotes the event.
+The string up to the first colon is the actual event and after the first colon is the scope.
     * `data` Any value.
 It will be passed into the handler as the first argument.
-    * `timing` One of "now", "momentary", "soon", "later" implying emission first on queue, last on queue, first on waiting list, last on waiting list, respectively.
-"Momentary" is the default if not provided as that will preserve the order of emitting.
-The waiting list is shifted once for each tick (or in the browser, setTimeout).

     __return__

     The emitter for chaining.
 The events may or may not be already emitted depending on the timing.

-    __convenience forms__

-    * `.now`  Event A emits B, B fires after the emitting handler finishes, but before other handler's for A finishes.
-This is the function calling model.
-    * `.momentary` Event A emits B, B fires after A finishes.
-This is more of a synchronous callback model.
-It is the same as `.emit` with the default setting.
-    * `.soon` Event A emits B then C, both with soon, then C fires after next tick.
-B fires after second tick.
-    * `.later` Event A emits B then C, both with later, then B fires after next tick.
-C fires after second tick.

     __scope__

-    Note that if ev contains the event separator, `:` by default, then it will be broken up into multiple events, each one being emitted.
-The order of emission is from the most specific to the general (bubbling up).  `emitter.scopeSep` holds what to split on.
+    Note that if ev contains the event separator, `:`,  then the part after the colon is the scope.
+Handlers can react to the full string or to just the first part.
+The scope comes along into the handler to be called.
+The
+    order of handling is from the most specific to the general (bubbling up).

-    In what follows, it is important to know that the handler signature is `(data, evObj)`.
+    In what follows, it is important to know that the handler signature is `(data, scope, emitter, context, event)`.

-    As an example, if the event `a:b:c` is emitted, then `a:b:c` fires, followed by `a:b`, followed by `a`.
-The scope objects available, however, include that of all three of the emitted events as well as `b`, and `c` separately.
-Thus, we can have an event `a:b` with a handler on `a` that uses the scope of `b`.
-The name `b` can be found by accessing `base = evObj.pieces[0]` and the scope accessed from `evObj.scopes[base]`.
+    As an example, if the event `a:b:c` is emitted, then `a:b:c` fires, followed by `a`.
+The scope for both is `b:c`. `emitter.scope('b:c')` will call up the associated scope.
-    Note that `b` will not fire as a stand-alone event; it is just its scope which can be found that way.

-    To stop the emitting and any bubbling, set `evObj.stop === true` in the handler .
-To do more
-    fine-controlled stopping, you need to manipulate `evObj.events` which is an array consisting of `[string ev, handlers]`.

-    Once the event's turn on the queue occurs, the handlers for all the scopes fire in sequence without interruption unless an `emit.now` is emitted.
-To delay the handling, one needs to manipulate `evObj.emitter._queue` and `._waiting`.
+    Once an emit happens, all currently associated handlers will be called and those with limited time handling will be decremented.
+There is no supported methods for stopping the handling.

     __example__